B1ackrecruit/Java-assignments1/README.md

 - `Praktikum_05_Collections/`

 Each Praktikum folder contains:
-- `solutions/`: Your solutions to the exercises.
+- `solutions/`: Solutions to the exercises.
 - `SupportMaterial/`: Reference materials and resources.
 - `README.md`: Assignment instructions and details.

 ## How to Use
 1. Navigate to the Praktikum folder you want to work on.
 2. Read the assignment-specific `README.md` for instructions.
-3. Add your solutions to the `solutions/` folder.
+3. Add solutions to the `solutions/` folder.
 4. Use materials in `SupportMaterial/` as needed.

 ## Contributing